thirumurthis/Azure-notes/Az203_notes.md

        -> attach to the VM, but clicking the VM -> operations -> backup select the created recovery

+Azure Resource Management template:
+Key terminology:
- - resource group
+ - resource group - container for a set of resources
- - resources
+ - resources  - all the service is resource, eg. VM, etc.
  - resource provider ( subscription -> resource provider) eg: Microsoft.Batch, etc
          - resource type, API version